cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 ...
 ```

 > **NOTE:** You may have noticed that your Pipeline GitHub repository is being checked out even though you didn't specify that in your Jenkinsfile.
-Declarative Pipeline checks out source code by default using the `checkout scm` step.
+Declarative Pipeline checks out source code by default without the need to explicitly include the `checkout scm` step.
 Furthermore, this automatic checkout will occur in every `stage` that uses a different agent.

 ## The options Directive